nightmareze1/zz/html/wp-content/plugins/ad-inserter/readme.txt

 > *   Insert Google Analytics, Piwik or any other web analytics code
 > *   Insert HTML, CSS, Javascript or PHP code
 > *   Manual insertion: widgets, shortcodes, PHP function call
-> *   Sticky (fixed) widgets (the sidebar does not move when the page is scrolled, works with most themes)
+> *   Sticky (fixed) widgets (sticky sidebar - the sidebar does not move when the page is scrolled)
-> *   Custom block alignment and style
+> *   Custom block alignments and styles
-> *   Insert ads on AMP pages
+> *   Insert (different) ads on AMP pages
 > *   Custom CSS class name for wrapping divs to avoid ad blockers
 > *   Use shortcodes from other plugins
+> *   Use custom fields as defined in posts
 > *   PHP code processing
 > *   Ad rotation (server-side and client-side - works with caching)
+> *   Ad blocking detection - popup message, page redirection
 > *   Desktop/mobile device detection (server-side and client-side - works with caching)
 > *   Black/White-list categories, tags, taxonomies, post IDs, urls, url query parameters, referers
 > *   Simple troubleshooting with many debugging functions